Grothendieck topology: Topologies on the category of schemes

-The category of schemes, denoted Sch, has a tremendous number of useful topologies.
+The category of schemes, denoted $\mathcal{S}ch$, has a tremendous number of useful topologies.
 A complete understanding of some questions may require examining a scheme using several different topologies.
 All of these topologies have associated small and big sites.
 The big site is formed by taking the entire category of schemes and their morphisms, together with the covering sieves specified by the topology.
 The small site over a given scheme is formed by only taking the objects and morphisms that are part of a cover of the given scheme.

 The most elementary of these is the Zariski topology.
-Let X be a scheme.
-X has an underlying topological space, and this topological space determines a Grothendieck topology.
-The Zariski topology on Sch is generated by the pretopology whose covering families are jointly surjective families of scheme-theoretic open immersions.
-The covering sieves S for Zar are characterized by the following two properties:
+Let $X$ be a scheme. $X$ has an underlying topological space, and this topological space determines a Grothendieck topology.
+The Zariski topology on $\mathcal{S}ch$ is generated by the pretopology whose covering families are jointly surjective families of scheme-theoretic open immersions.
+The covering sieves $S$ for $Zar$ are characterized by the following two properties: